bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 Please see the [QGroundControl download page](https://donlakeflyer.gitbooks.io/qgroundcontrol-user-guide/content/download_and_install.html) for information on Android and iOS daily builds.

+## Setup Raspberry Pi

+If using the *Advanced Electronics Package*, a Raspberry Pi computer is used as a *companion computer* with the Pixhawk.
+The computer handles video streaming and relaying communications to the surface through an Ethernet connection.

+For information on how to set up the Raspberry Pi for use with ArduSub, see the [Raspberry Pi Setup Page](/raspi-setup/).

 ## Loading Firmware on Pixhawk

 Compiled firmware is now available and can be downloaded from [firmware.ardusub.com](http://firmware.ardusub.com).
 Firmware is only available for the following hardware right now: